FallingWithStyle/Friend-Party/docs/prd.md

   - Hireling: A non-participating individual included in party assessments
   - Party Leader: The creator of a party with tie-breaking authority
   - Party Morale: A score affecting leader vote weighting
+  - Early Access Mode: A controlled launch phase that gates premium features and enables feedback collection
+  - Feature Flag: A system setting that controls the availability of specific application features
 - **References**:
   - Supabase documentation
   - D&D 5e rules and classes